McStasMcXtrace/iFit/trunk/iOptim/README.txt

 Credits: all obtained on Matlab Central except CMA-ES and solvopt
 -------
-OpenOpt by Dmitrey Kroshko, National Science Academy of Ukraine, Institute of
-    cybernetics, 2006
-  used to port anneal, hPSO, GAconstrain and buscarnd (few tricks by D. Kroshko) hPSO by Alexandros Leontitsis leoaleq@yahoo.com Ioannina, Greece 2004 used in fminswarmhybrid and fminswarm modified to handle a no-hybrid optimization (pure swarm in fminswarm)
+hPSO by Alexandros Leontitsis leoaleq@yahoo.com Ioannina, Greece 2004 used in fminswarmhybrid and fminswarm modified to handle a no-hybrid optimization (pure swarm in fminswarm)